IT Security Procedures

 vii.
 Follow the standard disciplinary or misconduct procedures for any internal treatment of the breach.

-f) If a breach of IT policy is detected or reported to ITS which is not potentially illegal, serious misconduct or misconduct:
+f) If an alleged breach of IT policy is detected or reported to TS which is not potentially illegal, serious misconduct or misconduct:

 i.
-ITS will arrange for an email to be sent to the account holder advising them of the potential breach and asking them to desist from any breaching conduct.
+TS will arrange for an email to be sent to the account holder advising them of the alleged breach and asking them to desist from any breaching conduct.

 ii.
-Where the account holder is a staff member, titleholder or visitor, the email will be copied to their supervisor and the Director, Human Resources.
-Where the account holder is a student (unless they are also a staff member or titleholder), the email will be copied to Student Policy and Appeals.
+Where the account holder is a staff member, titleholder or University visitor, the email will be blind copied to their supervisor and the Director, Human Resources.
+Where the account holder is a student (unless they are also a staff member or titleholder), the email will be blind copied to Student Policy and Appeals.
 Where the account holder is an External visitor, a record will be kept of the email by the Infrastructure Branch.

 iii.
 If the breaching conduct continues after the first email is sent, then the matter will be treated as potential misconduct and referred under paragraph 4 (a) above.

 Responsibility: All Staff, Title Holders and Visitors with IT Accounts